54nd339/Portfolio/content/posts/physics/kinematics.md

 ---
-title: Kinematics
+title: Kinematics - The Mathematics of Motion
-description: The Study of Motion Without Regard to Its Causes
+description: Ever feel like motion is just math in disguise?
+This post unravels the mysteries of kinematics—why things move, how fast they go, and what happens when they crash.
+Whether it’s projectiles, rockets, or free-falling toast, we’ve got the equations to explain it all.
+Click in for a physics-powered ride!
 date: 2023-01-19
 draft: false
 slug: /pensieve/physics/kinematics